Mice infestations cause mouse phobia sufferers a range of emotions

 London psychologist explains 6 ways mice affect human behaviour

 SUPERPROOF mouse behaviour experts share view

-Fast mouse proofing service that gets rid of mice with a certified guarantee for one year
+Fast mouse proofing service that gets rid of mice with a certified guarantee for 6 months

 They have been known to make a grown man cry, and both men and women to abandon their homes.
 They make otherwise sensible and peace-loving people lash out with extreme violence, and fill others with shame, fearing neighbours and friends will hate them for ever.

 Yes, the humble house mouse has a lot of answer for.

 The tiny rodent, weighing in at 20g, or five sugar cubes, has evolved to live with us humans, yet it is an animal that many people fear, loath, and are shamed by in equal measure.